Contents Functions Index Previous Next PDF

 Description

-Normal mode models are second order models detailed in the theory section below. nor2res, nor2ss, and nor2xf provide a number of transformations from the normal mode form to residue, state-space, and transfer function formats.
+These functions provide detailed access, for simple high level calls see fe2ss.
+Normal mode models are second order models detailed in the Theory section below. nor2res, nor2ss, and nor2xf provide a number of transformations from the normal mode form to residue, state-space, and transfer function formats.

 DEF,MODEL

-The normal mode shapes are can be given in a DEF a structure with fields .def, .DOF, .data (see section 7.8).
+The normal mode shapes are given in a DEF structure with fields .def, .DOF, .data (see section 7.8).

 Damping can be declared in different ways